With all the hype about omnichannel, the phone call still rules

-The survey, summarised on Customer Contact Central, looked at channel preferences depending on the reason for contacting.
-It discovered that consumers will use up to nine channels to contact a supplier to try and get the result they want.
-While web chat, social and website are on the rise for the preferred contact channel, respondents overwhelmingly declared their preference for the telephone as their primary channel.
+Summarised on Customer Contact Central, an interesting survey looks at channel preferences.
+It highlights that consumers will use up to nine channels to contact a supplier to try and get the result they want.
+Webchat and social media are on the rise as preferred contact channels.
+However, respondents overwhelmingly declared their preference for the telephone.

-The leading channels overall remain telephone and website/chat.
+The leading channels remain telephone and email.
 Outside of these, none of the other channels were the number one preference for any contact reason.

 Customers with problems want to speak to an agent

-In particular, contacting an agent was the preference when customers had a problem to solve.
-This indicates that self-service channels such as app, text, social etc. are fine for making a purchase or payment, but they don’t offer the real-time personal engagement consumers want when there have more complex problems to solve.
+Contacting an agent was the preference when customers had a problem to solve.
+Self-service channels such as mobile-apps and text are fine for making a purchase or payment.
+These, however, don’t offer the real-time personal engagement consumers want when complex problems are involved.

-Furthermore, while self-service channels may have seen growth in usage in recent years, the survey found that they may drive more frustration with customers than success.
-Customers frustrated with self-service channels spill over into frustrated calls into the contact centre.
+While self-service channels may have seen growth in usage in recent years, the survey found that they may drive more frustration with customers than success.
+That frustration may spill over into frustrated calls into the contact center.

 The quality of your customer’s call

-With telephone as the preferred channel, the last thing you need is for that customer to experience another problem with their call to you.
+With telephone as the preferred channel, the last thing you need is for that customer to experience a problem with their call to you.
 This is especially true where the customer is trying to address a product or service problem.

-If the call fails to connect, or the audio quality is poor, the initial problem may seem magnified from the customer’s point of view.
+If the call fails to connect, or the voice quality is poor, the initial problem may seem magnified from the customer’s perspective.

 Your customers rely on inbound voice, but can you?